belak/gitdir/README.md

 Simply run the built binary with `GITDIR_BASE_DIR` set and start using it!

-On first run, go-git-dir will push a commit to the admin repo with a sample config as well as generated server ssh keys.
+On first run, gitdir will push a commit to the admin repo with a sample config as well as generated server ssh keys.
 These can be updated at any time (even at runtime) but if the server restarts and the keys cannot be loaded, they will be re-generated.

+If you set `GITDIR_ADMIN_USER` and `GITHUB_ADMIN_PUBLIC_KEY` an admin user will automatically be added to the config.

-Note that you will need to manually clone the admin repository (at `$GITDIR_BASE_DIR/admin/admin`) to add a user to `config.yml` and set them as an admin.
+If you do not set those environment variables, you will need to manually clone the admin repository (at `$GITDIR_BASE_DIR/admin/admin`) to add a user to `config.yml` and set them as an admin.

 ## Sample Config